tyehle/sherlock/README.md

 Sherlock: A Question Answering System
 --------
-Sherlock, named after its well-known partner IBM Watson, is a question answering system developed by Dasha Pruss and Tobin Yehle as the final project for Natural Language Processing.
+Sherlock, named after IBM Watson's partner, is a question answering system developed by Dasha Pruss and Tobin Yehle as the final project for Natural Language Processing.
 Sherlock answers questions about current event stories that were collected from the Canadian Broadcasting Corporation (CBC) web page for kids.

 Methods
 -------